The moment you stop worrying about money, life gets better.™

 Ken Robinson founded Practical Financial Planning in 1996.
 With decades of experience in the industry, he's authored several books on financial planning, including the groundbreaking Don’t Make a Budget: Why It’s So Hard to Save Money and What to Do About It.
 He's been quoted in The New York Times as well as Kiplinger’s Personal Finance and Money magazines, and his writing has appeared in Cleveland’s The Plain Dealer and in the journal Science.

 In his off hours, Ken enjoys bicycling and has a long-awaited new bike.
 Two other long-dormant interests have recently resurfaced as well.
 A long-time music lover (especially jazz and classical), Ken's just started taking piano lessons for the first time since college.
 And he's recently rekindled an interest in cryptography, solving ciphers that are written as puzzles.
-He rejoined the American Cryptogram Association after a 40-year hiatus, and has solved ciphers in English, French, Spanish, Latin, Dutch, Swedish, German, and Portuguese (sometimes with the help of Google Translate).
+He rejoined the American Cryptogram Association after a 40-year hiatus, and has solved ciphers in English, French, Spanish, Latin, Dutch, Swedish, German, and Portuguese (often with the help of Google Translate).

 Brittney joined the Practical Financial Planning team in 2019 as our Client Service Specialist.
 Contact her about scheduling, using the +PFP Portal, or to verify we have all the data we need for your next meeting.

 A graduate of Youngstown State University who moved to Cleveland in 2018, Brittney shares her home with her wife, Devin, their young daughter, and a variety of critters.

 Ellen Robinson serves as Practical Financial Planning’s Office Manager.
 Feel free to contact her with any questions regarding billings or accounts payable.